 To face any issues with crawling or indexing paginated content, you must have at least 100000 pages on the website.
 If your website is smaller than that, it will be hard for you to mess things up so that web crawlers can’t index all your content.
 Follow this guide to understand the technical requirements for Pagination.
 Some of the key points:

-• Every page must have a unique URL containing the number of a page.
+- Every page must have a unique URL containing the page number.

-• A page must have a unique Meta Title containing the number of a page.
+- A page must have a unique Meta Title containing the page number.

 So, basically, treat those pages like any other page on your website.
 The good news is that all WordPress plugins or pre-built pagination solutions are SEO-optimized by default.